radioactivepb/curseforge-repack/README.md

 ## License

 This repository only repackages the official CurseForge client.
 All rights belong to Overwolf/CurseForge.
 This is provided for convenience only.

-## Manual Trigger

-You can manually trigger the workflow by going to the Actions tab and running the "Repackage CurseForge AppImage" workflow.